 - What should I do if I am unable to attend

 Step Ahead?Step Ahead is a great opportunity to learn about the CBU campus and get the information you need from multiple departments.
 Try to attend if at all possible!
 If you can't attend Step Ahead because you live more than four hours away, you will be contacted with the opportunity to participate in Virtual Step Ahead.
-If you haven't been contacted but believe you should be or if you live locally but cannot attend, please contact your Admissions Counselor.
+If you haven't been contacted but believe you should be or if you live locally but cannot attend, please contact your Admissions counselor.

-This answer varries from student to student.
-When you register for your first semester classes, Academic Advising will give you a Registration Guide that will provide you with the minimum and maximum number fo units you should take.
+- How many units should I take my first semester?This answer varries from student to student.
+When you register for your first semester classes, Academic Advising will give you a registration guide that will provide you with the minimum and maximum number of units you should take.

 - If CBU has not received my AP scores

 and/or transcripts, is there a way to

 adjust my schedule before they are processed?Yes.
 If you need to register for a course with a prerequisite that you have already fulfilled by an exam or at another school, please bring in an unofficial copy to Academic Advising and we can manually input the authorization for you to add the course you need.
 An official copy of your exam score and/or transcript still needs to be sent to CBU.

 - How do I know what requirements I have already satisfied?Your degree guide displays every requirement needed to graduate and is available by logging into InsideCBU and clicking on "Academics" and then "Student Academics."
 The "Degree Guide" link is near the bottom.
 Your degree guide shows your personal academic history of what is completed, in progress and still needed.
 If you need further assistance, you can make an appointment with Academic Advising in Yeager B146.